African Americans

-African Americans, also known as Black Americans and formerly called Afro-Americans, are an American racial and ethnic group who, as defined by the United States census, consists of Americans who have ancestry from "any of the Black racial groups of Africa".
-African Americans constitute the second largest racial and ethnic group in the U.S. after White Americans.
+African Americans or Black Americans, also formerly called Afro-Americans, are an American racial and ethnic group.
+As defined by the United States census, they are Americans who have ancestry from "any of the Black racial groups of Africa".
+African Americans constitute the third-largest racial and ethnic group in the U.S., following White Americans and Hispanic and Latino Americans.
 The term "African American" generally denotes descendants of Africans enslaved in the United States.
-According to annual estimates from the U.S. Census Bureau, as of July 1, 2024, the Black population was estimated at 42,951,595, representing approximately 12.63% of the total U.S. population.
+According to annual estimates from the U.S. Census Bureau, as of July 1, 2024, the overall Black population was estimated at 42,951,595, representing approximately 12.63% of the total U.S. population.

-African-American history began in the 16th century, when African slave traders sold African artisans, farmers, and warriors to European slave traders, who transported them across the Atlantic to the Western Hemisphere.
+African-American history began in the 16th century, when mainly West African and Central African slave traders sold African artisans, farmers, and warriors to European slave traders, who transported them across the Atlantic to the Western Hemisphere.
 They were sold as slaves to European colonists and put to work on plantations, particularly in the southern colonies.
 A few were able to achieve freedom through manumission or escape, and founded independent communities before and during the American Revolution.
-After the United States was founded in 1783, most Black people continued to be enslaved, primarily concentrated in the American South, with four million enslaved people only liberated with the Civil War in 1865.
+After the United States was founded in 1783, most American Black people continued to be enslaved, primarily in the American South, with four million enslaved people only liberated after the Northern victory over the South in the Civil War of 1861 to 1865.

-During Reconstruction, African Americans gained citizenship and adult-males the right to vote; however, due to widespread White supremacy, they were treated as second-class citizens and soon disenfranchised in the South.
-These circumstances changed due to participation in the military conflicts of the United States, substantial migration out of the South, the elimination of legal racial segregation, and the civil rights movement which sought political and social freedom.
-However, racism against African Americans and racial socioeconomic disparity remain a problem into the 21st century.
+During Reconstruction, African Americans gained citizenship and adult males the right to vote; however, due to widespread belief in White supremacy, they were treated as second-class citizens and soon effectively disenfranchised in the South.
+These circumstances changed due to participation in the military conflicts of the United States, substantial migration out of the South, the elimination of legal racial segregation, and the civil rights movement, which sought political and social freedom.
+However, racism against African Americans and racial socioeconomic disparity remain as problems into the 21st century.
 In the 20th and 21st centuries, immigration has played an increasingly significant role in the African-American community.
 As of 2022, 10% of the U.S. Black population were immigrants, and 20% were either immigrants or the children of immigrants.
 While some Black immigrants or their children may also come to identify as African American, the majority of first-generation immigrants do not, preferring to identify with their nation of origin.
-Most African Americans are of West African and coastal Central African ancestry, with varying amounts of Western European and Native American ancestry.
+Most African Americans are of West African and coastal Central African ancestry, with varying amounts of Western European and Native American ancestry (see §Genetics).

-African-American culture has had a significant influence on worldwide culture, making numerous contributions to visual arts, literature, the English language, philosophy, politics, cuisine, sports, and music.
-The African-American contribution to popular music is so profound that most American music, including jazz, gospel, blues, rock and roll, funk, disco, house, techno, hip hop, R&B, trap, and soul, has its origins either partially or entirely in the African-American community.
+African-American culture has had a significant influence on worldwide culture, making numerous contributions to the English language, literature, politics, cuisine, sports, and music.
+The African-American contribution to popular music is so profound that most American popular music, including gospel, blues, jazz, rock and roll, R&B, soul, funk, disco, hip-hop, and house has its origins either partially or entirely in the African-American community.